Mimi Zou

 Prior to commencing practice at the Bar, Hilbert was tipstaff to the Hon.
 Justice Peter Garling RFD in the Supreme Court of NSW.
 Before that, he worked as a solicitor at Freehills.

-Hilbert is also recognised in Best Lawyers Australia 2026 for his practice in the areas of Insurance Law, Litigation, Medical Negligence, Personal Injury Litigation and recongnised as Best Lawyers Australia 2026 “Lawyer of the year” for Product Liability Litigation.
+Hilbert is also recognised in Best Lawyers Australia 2027 for his practice in the areas of Alternative Dispute Resolution, Insurance Law, Litigation, Medical Negligence, Personal Injury Litigation, Product Liability Litigation and recognised as Best Lawyers Australia 2027 “Lawyer of the year” for Medical Negligence.